Keith Hart (anthropologist): Early life and education

-Prickly Pear Pamphlets

 In 1993, Keith Hart and Anna Grimshaw started a small press called Prickly Pear.
 Together, they published a series of ten pamphlets.
 "We emulate the passionate amateurs of history who circulated new and radical ideas to as wide an audience as possible," they said.
 "And we hope in the process to reinvent anthropology as a means of engaging with society."
 In 2001, Prickly Paradigm established itself as a new incarnation of Prickly Pear with Marshall Sahlins as publisher.

-Open Anthropology Cooperative

-Open Anthropology Cooperative was a social networking site for anthropologists founded by Keith Hart in June 2009 on the Ning.
-It acquired 8,000 members worldwide in its first decade and opened on Facebook, making a total membership of 22,000 members drawn from professional academics, postgraduates, undergraduates and amateur anthropologists.